-The statement of expenses of the Office for the year ended March 31, 2020 and related note disclosures, including a summary of significant accounting policies (together "the financial statement") have been prepared pursuant to section 55(3) of the Act.
+The statement of expenses of the Office for the year ended March 31, 2021 and related note disclosures, including a summary of significant accounting policies (together "the financial statement") have been prepared pursuant to section 55(3) of the Act.
 In agreement with the Accountant General, the Office is presenting the statement of expenses rather than presentation of its financial position, statements of operation, and change in net debt.
 This is consistent with the year-ended March 31, 2019.
-The presentation of the statement of expenses more accurately indicates that the Office manages and processes its money through the existing accounts of the Consolidated Fund of the Government of Bermuda (the "Consolidated Fund").